Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 ## Installation

-The firmware can be installed onto the GD-77 using the firmware update tool provided by Radioddity with their official firmware update packages.
+The firmware can be installed onto the GD-77, or DM-1801,  using the firmware update tool provided by Radioddity, or Baofeng with their official firmware update packages.
 This can be downloaded from Radioddity’s website [radioddity.com](https://radioddity.com/) .
 See Radioddity’s documentation on how to use their firmware update tool.

-The Community and OpenGD77 CPS now also has a feature in the Extras menu to upload the firmware into the radio.
+The Community and OpenGD77 / OpenDM1801 CPS now also has a feature in the Extras menu to upload the firmware into the radio.

-The OpenGD77 firmware (.sgl file) can be downloaded from Github, using either of the links as listed in section 1.1 of this guide.
+The firmware (.sgl file) can be downloaded from Github, using either of the links as listed in section 1.1 of this guide.

-Installation of the OpenGD77 firmware is undertaken at the owners own risk, but the official firmware can usually be reloaded onto the GD-77 if the user has problems with the OpenGD77 firmware.
+Installation of the firmware is undertaken at the owners own risk, but the official firmware can usually be reloaded onto the radio if the user has problems with the firmware.

-*Note:* The official Radioddity GD-77 CPS PC software is not compatible with the OpenGD77 firmware, and the “Community CPS” or the "OpenGD77 CPS" should be used instead.
-This can be downloaded from the link show in section 1.1 of this guide
+*Note:* The official Radioddity CPS PC software is not compatible with the firmware, and the “Community CPS” or the "OpenGD77 CPS" should be used instead.
+This can be downloaded from the link show in section 1.1 of this guide.
+This CPS must also be used for the Baofeng DM-1801

 ## Main screens (VFO and Channel screens)

-The OpenGD77 firmware has 2 main screens.
+The firmware has 2 main screens.
 The VFO screen and the Channel screen.
 These are similar to the channel and VFO screens in the official firmware, except have additional functionality.

-Initially after the OpenGD77 firmware is installed, the VFO screen will be displayed.
+Initially after the firmware is installed, the VFO screen will be displayed.

 ![](media/vfo-screen.png)